Gargipal12/taskmanagement/README.md

 ## Database Configuration
 - H2 — In-memory database used for testing, auto-configured with no setup required
-- MySQL — Supported database option for future production deployments
+- MySQL —  Production database configured alongside H2 for persistent storage

 ## Running the Project
 1. Clone the repository